If only I had all the time in the world, I wouldn’t need to find ways to sneak in my strength training.

 Here is what I plan to do throughout the day to get my legs, abs, and arms in tip-top shape while maintaining my sanity over the next 6 months of training.
 With repetition breeds habit, so I’m hoping this becomes a life-long practice.

 The shower is a great place to think deep thoughts.
-It’s also, come to find out, a fabulous place to do squats while washing.
+It’s also, comes to find out, a fabulous place to do squats while washing.
 I can manage around 30 squats and 30 calf raises all while getting clean.

 Morning and Evening Bathroom Routine

 Trapped in the bathroom brushing your teeth, washing your face, drying your hair?
 Do some one-legged squats, one-legged calf raises, and maybe some lunges if your bathroom is big enough.

 I read a lot.
 I may be a minority, or maybe not.
 If you use a Kindle, it’s easy to lie on the floor and do planks while enjoying a book or magazine.
 This is not so easy if you read traditional paperbacks; the pages tend to flip around on you if you aren’t actually holding the book.